 Applicants are also encouraged to contact Graduate Faculty member(s) with whom they might wish to work.

 AGC Concurrent with a Graduate Degree at UH-Mānoa

 Students currently pursuing another graduate degree in a related discipline at the University of Hawaiʻi at Mānoa have the opportunity to pursue an Advanced Graduate Certificate in Second Language Studies concurrently.
 No more than six credits of coursework may be double-counted for both the certificate and the concurrent graduate degree.
 (Note.
 Nine credits can be double-counted for the AGC in SLS ‑ Spanish Applied Linguistics.)
 No research paper or thesis that has been used to fulfill the requirements for any other degree may be used to fulfill the Scholarly Paper requirement of the AGC in SLS.

 Applicants currently enrolled as classified graduate students at the University of Hawaiʻi at Mānoa are not required to resubmit official standardized test score reports or transcripts.
 However, if GRE scores are more than five years old and/or TOEFL/IELTS scores are more than two years old, new test scores are required.
-Rather than resubmitting an online application to Graduate Division, current UH-Mānoa classified graduate applicants must complete and submit the Concurrent Graduate Certificate Program Application Form along with the application fee.
-All other application procedures remain the same (i.e., please complete steps 2, 4, and 5 under How to Apply).
+Current UH-Mānoa classified graduate applicants must complete and submit an online application form along with the application fee.
+All application procedures remain the same (please see application steps 1-5 below).

 How to Apply